LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 There are several simple things that can be done to help manage stress:

-- Get the correct information about COVID-19 and ignore sensational or fake news
+- Get the correct information about COVID-19 and ignore sensational or fake news.
-- Take time out to be mindful, pray or just relax for a few minutes
+- Take time out to be mindful, pray or just relax for a few minutes.
-- Take a few deep breaths
+- Take a few deep breaths.
-- Give yourself time to think about and process what has happened
+- Give yourself time to think about and process what has happened.
-- Do something you enjoy like cooking, gardening, reading, doing puzzles, watching online movies, or dancing to distract yourself
+- Do something you enjoy like cooking, gardening, reading, doing puzzles, watching online movies, or dancing to distract yourself.
-- Try to stick to a regular daily routine
+- Try to stick to a regular daily routine.
-- Eat regular, healthy meals
+- Eat regular, healthy meals.
-- Keep well hydrated
+- Keep well hydrated.
-- Get enough rest and sleep
+- Get enough rest and sleep.
-- Spend time outside every day
+- Spend time outside every day.
-- Keep fit by doing some form of exercise, such as following an exercise class online or on television
+- Keep fit by doing some form of exercise, such as following an exercise class online or on television.
-- Use your phone to keep in contact with friends
+- Use your phone to keep in contact with friends.
-- Help others who might also be stressed
+- Help others who might also be stressed.
-- Understand that everyone is struggling – their struggles may be different, but you are not the only one who is feeling confused or frightened
+- Understand that everyone is struggling – their struggles may be different, but you are not the only one who is feeling confused or frightened.
-- Give yourself the same kindness you would give a close friend
+- Give yourself the same kindness you would give a close friend.
 - Explain to children what is happening at their level of understanding, as your children may be frightened, behave badly, or be fearful about your increased risk.

-It is important to look after your own mental health so that you will be strong to help others.
+It is important to look after your own mental health for your own wellbeing and so that you will be strong to help others.

 ## Case study 1